Is a Power Partner

 Benalla Rural City’s capacity to adapt to potential changes in climate relies on planning and investing in changes to how we all live.
 Being prepared for climate change reduces our vulnerability and risk as a community.

 We are committed to leading a healthy and resilient community, economy and environment.
-Being a member the Cities Power Partnership provides the opportunity to learn, share and partner with other councils in the program to achieve this.
+Being a member of the Cities Power Partnership provides the opportunity to learn, share and partner with other councils in the program to achieve this.

 Install renewable energy (solar PV and battery storage) on council buildings.